ricardoRamoM/Vending-Machine---Basys-3---VHDL/README.md

 For each BCD digit (ones and tens), a "bcd7seg_uni" and "bcd7seg_dec" component is used respectively, which convert the BCD digit into a 7-bit vector that represents the activation of each segment on the 7-segment display.

-## Debouncer

-This code defines a debouncer module that uses a shift register and a counter to slow down the button read.
-The debounce logic is based on detecting when the shift register contains only '1'.

-A "counterNbits" component is used to count the number of clock cycles since the button was last read.
-This component is initialized with a 20-bit counter.

-On each clock cycle, the shift register is updated to store the current state of the button and the previous 7 states.

-If the shift register contains only '1', then the button is considered stable and the module sends a pulse to the "btn_out_reg" output.

-The "debouncer" module has two flip-flops (ffl and ff2) to store the current state and the previous state of "btn_out_reg".
-This is used to detect transitions in the button state.

-The "btn_pulsed" output is activated when there is a transition in the button state (from 0 to 1).
-This is achieved by applying the "and" operation between the current and previous states of "btn_out_reg" (ffl and ff2, respectively).

-The "debouncer" module is designed to work with clocks up to 100 MHz and is capable of handling high-speed transitions on the button.

 ## Dispenser States

 This code represents an FSM (Finite State Machine) that controls the states of a dispenser.